The Green Tomato

 When asked whether there was any aspect of the mummy's condition that the museum was not prepared to discuss publicly at this time, Whitfield said the museum had no further comment and thanked this reporter for his interest in the Anniston Museum of Natural History.

-The mummy's condition has been described as "stable" in each of the seven annual wellness check statements reviewed by The Calhoun Dispatch, dating to 2019.
+The mummy's condition has been described as "stable" in each of the seven annual wellness check statements reviewed by The Green Tomato, dating to 2019.
 Prior records were unavailable.

 The Anniston Museum of Natural History is located at 800 Museum Drive.
 The mummy exhibit is open during regular museum hours.
 Museum staff ask that visitors refrain from addressing the mummy directly, though they declined to explain why.

-The Calhoun Dispatch submitted a public records request for the full wellness assessment report on Tuesday.
+The Green Tomato submitted a public records request for the full wellness assessment report on Tuesday.
 The museum has 30 days to respond.